 Thankfully, our center had food brought in specifically for their kids.
 And peer pressure convinced my kid to eat what everyone else was eating.
-And when we moved, I picked a pre-school with a similar program (actually they had a chef preparing kid-friendly, healthy, and allergy-safe meals).
+And when we moved, I selected a pre-school with a similar program (actually they had a chef preparing kid-friendly, healthy, and allergy-safe meals).
 But if you have a daycare center that does not have a special food program or choose to bring your food from home, and are wondering – what do you give a 1 year old for lunch at daycare?
 Here is a collection of kid lunch box ideas for school.

 What should I pack for toddler lunch at daycare?
 Toddler daycare lunch ideas